Sympetrum danae: Population and conservation

-In the British Isles, this dragonfly is very locally distributed in the lowlands, but more widespread in the north-west and Ireland.
+In the British Isles, this dragonfly is very locally distributed in the lowlands, but more widespread in the north-west and in Ireland.
 It is often very locally abundant and maybe this triggers dispersal.
 Records from the south coast suggest that immigration from the continent does occur.
 Its main threats, however, are development, drainage, agriculture, and peat extraction.

 Diet

-The immature Meadowhawk dragonflies feed on a various organisms that can be found in aquatic environments.
-Some of these insects include fly larvae, mosquito larva, mayfly larvae, shrimp, and other types of fish.
+The immature meadowhawk dragonflies feed on various organisms that can be found in aquatic environments.
+Some of their prey items include fly larvae, mosquito larvae, mayfly larvae, shrimp, and small fish.

-The adult Meadowhawks feed on smaller, typically flying insects.
-Many of their diet consists of insects from the order Diptera.
-This includes mosquitoes, flies, moth, mayflies, and even insects like mites or termites.
+The adult meadowhawks feed on smaller, typically flying insects.
+This, for example, includes mosquitoes, flies, moths, and mayflies.
+Much of their diet consists of insects from the order Diptera.

 Reproductive structures

 One factor that distinguishes the female dragonfly from the male is the presence of two spermatheca, this trait is absent in males.
 Females also obtain spherical bursa copulatrix.
 Male dragonflies, on the other hand, possess copulatory organs that aid them during sperm competition.
 During this process, the males have the capability of removing the sperm of previous mates from the female and replacing it with their own sperm.
 Males can also be distinguished by their genitalia which is uniquely four-segmented.